Koopman-Assisted Reinforcement Learning

-Finally, we also use the standard implementation of SAC from \cite{haarnoja2018softapps} as a baseline, which is a reference implementation of the CleanRL library.
+Finally, we use the standard implementation of SAC from \cite{haarnoja2018softapps} as a baseline, denoted as \textit{SAC (Q)}.
 This implementation removes the V-network and the V-target network is replaced with a Q-target network.
-All other implementation details remain the same as above and the full algorithm \ref{alg:sacq} is included below for completeness.
+All other implementation details remain the same as above and the full algorithm is included in appendix~\ref{appendix:rl_algorithm_definitions} for completeness.